Choosing window dressings based on location, style and shape

-Assessing Different Window Styles Use our expert guide to assessing windows and get your window treatment right every time.
-Take few minutes to assess the type of windows you have in your home before you make any decision on how to dress them and you'll be achieving designer style results in no time.
+The location, shape and style of windows you have in your home can greatly influence the window dressing you choose – from the type of window dressing right down to the colour and material.
+Use our expert guide to assessing windows and get your window treatment right every time.
+Take few minutes to assess the type and location of windows you have in your home before you make any decision on how to dress them with curtains, poles and tracks, and you'll be achieving designer style results in no time.
 Windows function as providers of light, as architectural detail and frames through which you view the outside world.
 They are important features in a room and you should take into account their various functions when choosing how to dress them.
-Therefore, before deciding on a style of curtain or blind, first consider the shape and proportion of your window in relation to the rest of the room and whether its position in the room poses any limitations on the type of the window treatments you can use.
+Therefore, before deciding on a style of curtains or blinds, first consider the shape and proportion of your window in relation to the rest of the room and whether its position in the room poses any limitations on the type of the window treatments you can use.

 Pair of identical windows in same wall - These should be treated as one or in the same way.
 You could opt for two pairs of curtains, two blinds or one single curtain on each window, mirroring one another.